Nisha2611/BloomPetal-Sales-Analysis/README.md

 The Sales Analysis Dashboard provides a comprehensive view of sales performance metrics for B&P. It allows users to monitor sales trends, analyze revenue by various dimensions (such as occasion, category, and city), and gain insights into customer spending behavior and delivery performance.

+## 📌 Problem Statement

+Bloom & Petals (B&P) is a gifting company specializing in occasions such as Diwali, Raksha Bandhan, Holi, Valentine's Day, Birthdays, and Anniversaries.
+This project analyzes sales data to uncover trends and customer behavior, helping B&P optimize sales strategy, improve product performance, and enhance customer satisfaction.

+### Key Business Questions

+1. **Total Revenue:** Identify the overall revenue generated.
+2. **Average Order & Delivery Time:** Evaluate the time taken for orders to be delivered.
+3. **Monthly Sales Performance:** Examine how sales fluctuate across the months of 2023.
+4. **Top Products by Revenue:** Determine which products are the top revenue generators.
+5. **Customer Spending Analysis:** Understand how much customers are spending on average.
+6. **Sales Performance of Top 5 Products:** Track the sales performance of top 5 products over time.
+7. **Top 10 Cities by Number of Orders:** Find out which cities are placing the highest number of orders.
+8. **Weekday-wise Sales Analysis:** Analyze sales trends across different days of the week.
+9. **Order Quantity vs. Delivery Time:** Analyze if higher order quantities impact delivery times.
+10. **Revenue Comparison Between Occasions:** Compare revenue generated across different occasions.
+11. **Product Popularity by Occasion:** Identify which products are most popular during each occasion.

 🧠 **Key Metrics**